Scrum Pillars - Transparency, Inspection and Adaptation

-- They also have to be present during daily meetings, sprint review meetings, etc. and must be aware of the tools that the entire team uses (e.g. Burndown Chart, Scrumboard).
+- They also have to be present during daily meetings, sprint review meetings, etc. and must be aware of the tools that the entire team uses (e.g. Burndown Chart, Scrum board).

-Organisations using Scrum regularly inspect artifacts to see undesirable variances and provide opportunities to correct them.
+Organizations using Scrum regularly inspect artifacts to see undesirable variances and provide opportunities to correct them.
 One example is when the Scrum team shows the progress of the product outcome to the customer (client) at the end of each sprint to get their feedback.
-When there are changes proposed by the customer or the stakeholder, the team adapts to these changes until they all agree with the final product.
+When there are changes proposed by the customer or the stakeholder, the team adapts to these changes until they all agree on the final product.

-Apart from the product, inspection can be done in all other aspects of the Scrum framework – the processes, people, practices, etc. However, the inspection should not be as frequent as to get in the way of the work and cause delays.
+Apart from the product, an inspection can be done in all other aspects of the Scrum framework – the processes, people, practices, etc. However, the inspection should not be as frequent as to get in the way of the work and cause delays.

-Unlike the waterfall process model wherein changes and adjustments are really difficult to make, the Scrum framework is widely used by many organisations because of its adaptability.
+Unlike the waterfall process model wherein changes and adjustments are really difficult to make, the Scrum framework is widely used by many organizations because of its adaptability.
 Of course, adaptation is not possible without the first two pillars.
-It is only when the team practices transparent workflow and inspection can they figure out whether things have to be adjusted or changed.
+It is only when the team practices transparent workflow and inspection that can they figure out whether things have to be adjusted or changed.

 Adaptation is done as soon as possible to optimize the project outcome.

-This is where the sprint review meeting comes very handy.
+This is where the sprint review meeting comes in very handy.
 During the review, the process is assessed against the sprint goals.
-The entire agile team and the stakeholders collaborate about what was done during the sprint, and the things to be done in the succeeding sprint in order to optimize the product value.
+The entire agile team and the stakeholders collaborate about what was done during the sprint, and the things to be done in the succeeding sprint to optimize the product value.